An Approach to Causal Inference over Stochastic Networks: Causal Framework

-Edges \(A_{i,j}^{t}\) are permitted to causally effect edges \(A_{k,l}^{t+1}\) with no restrictions on \(k\) and \(l\).
-Again, in practice, our models will restrict this dependence to enable us to estimate causal quantities.

 We note that there are key edges that are not present in this DAG.
 Edges and outcomes, from time step \(t\) can only influence edges and outcomes at time step \(t+1\), not others.
 We argue that this is plausible under slow evolution of a network process over time.
-In general, it is exceedingly rare that enough data are available to identify relationships as posited in Figure \ref{fig:full_DAG}.
+In general, it is exceedingly rare that enough data are available to identify all the relationships posited in Figure \ref{fig:full_DAG}.

+The DAG for our system is highly complex, and we usually observe little incremental time data on the social process.
+Thus operations as introduced in \cite{pearl1995} to reduce \(p(y\vert do(X=x))\) to expressions involving only distributions, from which we have realizations, e.g., \(p(y\vert x)\), are not possible.
+That is the true causal effect is unidentifiable.
+We pursue ``approximate causal inference'' through approximating the DAG for our social process over time with a chain graph.

 As noted in \cite{lauritzen2002}, the equilibrium distribution of a so called infinite DAG can be represented as a chain graph.
 Similarly to \cite{ogburn2020_causal}, but modelling edges as random, the DAG in Figure \ref{fig:full_DAG} can be approximated by the chain graph shown in Figure \ref{fig:3_node_chain}.
 The chain component (undirected component) of this chain graph is close to being complete since we allow every nodal outcome to influence every other nodal outcome, however we only allow outcomes \(Y_{i}\) and \(Y_{j}\) to influence edge \(A_{i,j}\).
+In the full DAG, backdoor paths through previous time steps result in this not being the case.

 This suggests that the complex structure of such a DAG can be approximated with the chain graph factorization:

 As an approximation to the true temporal DAG a chain graph model of causality serves to render the causal effects tractable in practice.
 See \cite{ogburn2020_causal} and \cite{lauritzen2002} for a fuller explanation.